• Kitchen Trends

 A butler’s pantry is a small room located between the kitchen and the dining room.
 Traditionally, butler’s pantries were used to store table linens, silverware, and other items needed for entertaining.
 Today, butler’s pantries are often used as secondary prep space or as a storage area for dishes and glassware.

 Kitchen pantries, on the other hand, are typically located near or within the kitchen and are used to store food, small appliances, and cooking supplies.
 Kitchen pantries can be either walk-in or reach-in and may be located in a separate room or built into the cabinets.
+You could also go with a freestanding kitchen pantry cabinet if you are short on space.

 While butler’s pantries are not essential for every home, they can be a valuable addition if you entertain frequently or simply want extra storage space!